N (video game): Development

-Five years after N 1.4 release, on June 1, 2010, Metanet Software announced on the forums and on the Metablog that they were going to definitely start with N 1.5.
-They created some threads in the forums that discussed every new aspect of the new version of N, asking for the players feedback, and asking the players their opinions.
+Five years after N 1.4 release, on June 1, 2010, Metanet Software (Owned by Ethan Shane Hartley) announced on the forums and on the Metablog that they were going to start on N 1.5.
+They created threads on that forum that discussed new aspects of the game while asking for the players feedback and opinions.
 In December 2011, a demo of the N v2.0 beta was released in the form of a "contesque".
 Players who ranked highly in each section were awarded with prize packs, including T-shirts, N+ download codes, stickers, buttons and more.
 On January 1, 2013, version 2.0 was released as a full beta, complete with a new physics engine written in ActionScript 3.0.
 The official release added new episodes, bonus content and minor bug fixes; it is also the final free release for PC.

 Sequels

 N+ was released on the Xbox Live Arcade, Nintendo DS and PlayStation Portable in 2008, featuring multiplayer modes, and map editing and sharing.

 N++ was released on PlayStation 4 in 2015; it has since been released on Windows, OS X, Linux, Xbox One, and Nintendo Switch.

+A multiplayer spin-off of N++ is called N Plus infinity Times Two and is expected to be released in 2026.